OUR STORY

 Above all, Lanai Cat Sanctuary believes that cats deserve to live their best life possible.
 Governed by a board of directors, it is a 501c3 nonprofit led by responsible, ethical, and experienced leadership in animal welfare.

-THE TEAM
+OUR TEAM

 Lanai Cat Sanctuary was built from the ground up by the industrious people who run this first-rate cat haven.
 What was once dry brushland is now a lush, 4-acre purradise.
 By giving feral cats a home for life, the sanctuary also protects the island’s many endangered birds.